andrewbaxter/genemichaels/readme.md

 This attempts to support parsing arbitrarily complex command line arguments.
 Like with Serde, you can combine structs, vecs, enums in any way you want.
 Just because you can doesn't mean you should.

 ```
-$ echo This is an example help output, sans light ansi styling
+$ # This is an example help output, sans light ansi styling
-$ ./target/debug/spagh-cli publish -h
+$ spagh set -h
-Usage: ./target/debug/spagh-cli publish PUBLISH

-Create or replace existing publish data for an identity on a publisher server

-PUBLISH: SERVER IDENTITY DATA
+Usage: spagh set > IDENTITY DATA

- SERVER: <URI>                          URL of a server with publishing set up
- IDENTITY: IDENTITY                     Identity to publish as
+    IDENTITY: BACKED-IDENTITY-ARG       Identity to publish as
- DATA: <PATH>|-                         Data to publish.
-Must be json in the structure `{KEY: {"ttl": SECONDS, "value": "DATA"}, ...}`
+    DATA: <PATH> | -                    Data to publish.
+Must be json in the structure `{KEY: {"ttl": MINUTES, "value": DATA}, ...}`

-IDENTITY: local | card
+BACKED-IDENTITY-ARG: local | card

- local <PATH>|-
+    An identity with its associated secret.

+    local <PATH>                        A file containing a generated key
+    card card                           PC/SC card with ED25519 key

- card PCSC-ID PIN
+card: PCSC-ID PIN

+    PCSC-ID: <STRING>                   Card to register, using id per pcscd (not identity id)
+    PIN: <STRING>                       Card pin

+$
 ```

 # Why or why not